Energetics of Trapped-Ion Quantum Computation: Quantum Fourier Transform with Trapped Ions

 Since the Rabi frequency is about $2\pi \times 50$ kHz, the duration of the single qubit rotations can be neglected.
 The total duration of the QFT gate sequence arises from the conditional evolution times, $t_{\text{QFT}} = T_1 + \frac{T_3}{2} + \frac{T_3}{2} = 8.56$ ms.

 The experimental setup is affected by noise, mainly due to fluctuations of the electromagnetic fields of the trap, limiting the coherence time of the qubits to $200$ $\mu$s \cite{khromova}.
-Dynamical decoupling (DD) techniques can be used to extend the coherence time by applying periodic sequences of instantaneous control pulses.
+Dynamical decoupling (DD) techniques can be used to extend the coherence time by applying periodic sequences of instantaneous control pulses \cite{phdthesis}.
 A total of $60$ DD $\pi$ pulses were applied to each qubit during the implementation of the QFT.
+Since the DD pulses are implemented by single qubit rotations of $\pi$, their duration can also be neglected.

 To validate the gate sequence \eqref{eq:Uopt} in performing a QFT, a simulation of the circuit was created and some noise models were included to study the impact of the noise on the performance of the algorithm (detailed in \cref{sec:imple}).